-Physical Therapy & Perthes Disease
+Physical Therapy for Perthes Disease (Legg-Calve-Perthes)

 The National Osteonecrosis Foundation reports that Perthes disease, also known as Legg-Calve-Perthes, affects one in 1,200 children, mostly boys.
 Physical therapy is a standard and effective part of Perthes disease hip treatment.-